Historical Cozy Mysteries: Getting Cozy with the Past

 Facebooktwitterredditpinterestmail

-I belong to an amazing group of creative businesswomen where we all help support one another in our desire to serve the public (for me, that means you, readers).
-When I shared with them this week that I’m shifting gears to focus on historical cozy mysteries, I got a somewhat deer-in-the-headlights look from a few of them who asked, “What’s a historical cozy mystery?”
+Years ago, I belonged to an amazing group of creative businesswomen.
+When I shared with them in 2022 that I was shifting gears in my author career to focus on historical cozy mysteries, I got a deer-in-the-headlights look.
+One of them ventured to ask, “What’s a historical cozy mystery?”

-It was my bad because every sector has its jargon.
-I forgot not everyone is familiar with the word “cozy” nor are they aware historical cozy mysteries exist.
-So I thought I’d write a little bit about it.
+It was my bad because I had forgotten not everyone is familiar with the word “cozy” nor are they aware historical cozy mysteries exist.

-Let’s first start with the basics.
-A historical cozy mystery is really a subgenre of a subgenre.
-In writer-speak, genre is like a book’s specific subject with its own specific expectations.
-For example, romance is a genre (expectation: a love relationship, a happily-ever-after ending), and so is horror (expectation: You’re going to be scared out of your wits).
+Historical cozy mystery is really a subgenre of a subgenre.
+In writer-speak, genre is a book’s category, usually with specific reader expectations.
+For example, romance is a genre (expectations: a love relationship as the main storyline and usually, though not always, a happily-ever-after ending).
+So is horror (expectation: You’re going to be scared out of your wits).
 Historical cozy mystery marries two subgenres: historical mysteries (subgenre of historical fiction) and cozies (subgenre of mystery fiction).

-On the face of it, a historical cozy mystery is akin to the traditional mystery (sometimes called the “whodunit”).
+On the face of it, a historical cozy mystery is sort of a modern version of the traditional mystery (sometimes called the “whodunit”).
 Think Agatha Christie.
-One of my favorite things to do at the end of a particularly stressful and annoying day is to relax on my recliner with a cup of peppermint tea and open up the Kindle reader on my iPad to a Poirot mystery (yes, he’s a pompous little man, but I like him).
-I immediately get into the mystery, following along with the clues and suspects, feeling the carefree times of early 20th-century post-World War I England.
-And Poirot always gets the criminal.
+One of my favorite things to do at the end of a particularly stressful and annoying day is to relax on my recliner with a cup of peppermint tea and open the Kindle reader on my iPad to a Poirot mystery (yes, he’s a pompous little man, but I like him).
+I immediately get into the story, following the clues and suspects, feeling the carefree times of 1920s England.
+I know I’m in for an hour of puzzle-solving and I know Poirot is going to get the criminal in the end one way or another.
 Nowhere else in the 21st century can you find that kind of justice.
 It makes me feel soothed and, well, cozy, like all the bad things that happened during the day don’t matter.

 Ah, the epitome of cozy: A pipe and an Agatha Christie book!